Joseph A. Schroeder

 Schroeder helped define the feline model of Parkinson's disease as his doctoral thesis and went on to examine changes in cell signaling pathways following chronic cocaine administration in animal models of psychostimulant abuse.

 He emphasizes the importance of this approach to his student collaborators who regularly present the results of their work at regional and national conferences.
-Currently, he and his students are developing several zebrafish (Danio rerio) behavioral pharmacology models.
+Currently, he and his students work with several rodent behavioral pharmacology models of psychostimulant and opioid addiction and heavy metal neurotoxicity.
 The ultimate goal of this research is to develop economical, worthwhile behavioral pharmacology animal models that can be easily adapted and that are especially interesting to undergraduate students.

 Schroeder is the recipient of the 2011 John S. King Faculty Award for Excellence in Teaching, established to recognize teacher-scholars with high standards of teaching excellence and concern for students.

-Professor Schroeder teaches Behavioral Neuroscience, Sensation and Perception, The Neurobiology of Disease, Cognitive Brain Imaging, Comparative Psychology: Evolution of Mind and Behavior, Psychopharmacology, Psychology of Sleep, Psychology as a Natural Science (PSY101) and two first-year seminars titled Genius, Creativity and the Brain, and Toxins and the Nervous System, Global Environmental Justice Issues.
+Professor Schroeder teaches Behavioral Neuroscience, Sensation and Perception, The Neurobiology of Disease, Cognitive Brain Imaging, Evolutionary Psychology, Psychopharmacology, Psychology of Sleep, Introduction to Psychology and two first-year seminars titled Genius, Creativity and the Brain, and Toxins and the Nervous System, Global Environmental Justice Issues.

 View the neuroscience website.

 "Like the entomologist in search of colorful butterflies, my attention has chased in the gardens of the grey matter cells with delicate and elegant shapes, the mysterious butterflies of the soul, whose beating of wings may one day reveal to us the secrets of the mind." -Santiago Ramon y Cajal